awslabs/aws-servicebroker-documentation/getting-started.md

 ./deploy_aws_broker.sh
 ```

 Once the AWS Broker is deployed, it should be visible from the OpenShift namespace `"aws-service-broker"`.
+You should also see AWS Services appear in the OpenShift Service Catalog.

 # Development Deployment Instructions